-Rental contracts are typically made for fixed periods but may have extension options as described below.
 The company mainly has a 65 year emphyteutical grant for land in Marsa entered into in 2005.
+The company also has a number of leases for certain warehouse equipment.
+Such rental contracts are typically made for fixed periods but may have extension options as described below.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease agreements do not impose any covenants.
 Leased assets may not be used as security for borrowing purposes.